ResetXPDR/MSFS_AutoFPS/README.md

           - Ideally set to at least 15% lower than the Decrease GPU Load percentage to provide a GPU load buffer to minimise the chance that cloud quality will constantly change down and up.
   - MSFS 2024 only
     - Automatic Settings Reduction
+      - Enabled for Non-Expert mode and disabled by default for Expert mode.
-      - Optional and activated under marginal performance conditions to help improve FPS and reduce VRAM usage.
+      - Activated under marginal performance conditions to help improve FPS and reduce VRAM usage.
       - Only applicable to MSFS 2024, as existing MSFS 2020 functionality is considered acceptable and MSFS 2024 tends to experience VRAM overflow, where such setting reductions are intended to help alleviate, much more frequently.
       - Not applicable to AutoTLOD mode as it has no TLOD or FPS recovery mechanisms.
       - Default settings will be saved on flight session commencement and restored on completion.
       - Settings reduction will only function and show when in a flight session and the secondary compatibility test passed.
       - Automatically reduces settings if the current FPS falls below the target FPS and TLOD is already at a minimum.
       - Activation and recovery are automatically paused during critical flight phases (takeoff, initial climb, final approach, landing).
-      - Disabled by default for Expert mode.
-When enabled the default values of the applicable settings are the same as for Non-Expert except Reduction Settings Suite: LODs, Clouds, Trees, and RT Shadows (which covers the settings most likely to improve FPS when they are reduced).
+      - When enabled the default values of the applicable settings are the same as for Non-Expert except Reduction Settings Suite: LODs, Clouds, Trees, and RT Shadows (which covers the settings most likely to improve FPS when they are reduced).
         - TLOD reductions with FPS Cap or AutoTLOD with TLOD Base+ enabled reduce are normally calculated TLOD applicable to your aircraft's current altitude above ground rather than simply adjusting TLOD Base like the other two modes.
         - OLOD reductions are proportional to TLOD reductions.
         - AutoFPS-controlled LOD reductions are replaced with MSFS dynamic settings control when enabled.
 Resulting reductions are internal to MSFS and not reflected in external LOD values.